A multiscale and multicriteria Generative Adversarial Network to synthesize 1-dimensional turbulent fields: Introduction

 In the last decade, Neural Network (NN) stochastic generative models appeared and gained popularity, from Generative Adversarial Networks (GANs)~\cite{Goodfellow2014,Beroud2023}, to generative diffusion models~\cite{Song2019,Yan2021,Dhariwal2021} or autoencoders~\cite{Zhang2020,Ye2022}.
-These models are being currently developed to generate stochastic fields with complex statistical structures~\cite{Beroud2023} and more particularly with turbulent statistical behaviors~\cite{Brunton2020,Beck2021}.
-Thus, NN stochastic generative models have been used to reproduce turbulent fields for different applications~\cite{Deng2019,Liu2020,Kim2020,Kim2021}.
-In order to generate satisfactory stochastic fields these NN approaches need the most of the time to incorporate some physics of turbulence~\cite{Kim2019,Wu2020,Yousif2021,Yousif2022,Yousif2022a}.
-However, very few of these works incorporate higher-order statistics in the training procedure~\cite{Wu2020} and the most only evaluate the performances of the NN model to reproduce second-order statistics of the field, mainly the power spectrum or the correlation function~\cite{Liu2020,Yousif2021,Yousif2022,Kim2020}.
+These models are being currently developed to generate stochastic fields with complex statistical structures~\cite{Beroud2023} and more particularly with turbulent statistical behavior~\cite{Brunton2020,Beck2021,Li2023a,Li2023b}.
+Thus, NN stochastic generative models have been used to reproduce turbulent fields for different applications~\cite{Deng2019,Liu2020,Kim2020,Kim2021,Geneva2020,Drygala2022,Wang2020,Buzzicotti2021}.
+In order to generate satisfactory stochastic fields, these NN approaches need the most of the time to incorporate some physics of turbulence~\cite{Kim2019,Wu2020,Yousif2021,Yousif2022,Yousif2022a}.
+However, very few of these works incorporate higher-order statistics in the training procedure~\cite{Wu2020}, and the most only evaluate the performance of the NN model to reproduce second-order statistics of the field, mainly the power spectrum or the correlation function~\cite{Liu2020,Yousif2021,Yousif2022,Kim2020}.
 Then, by not evaluating higher-order statistics of the generated field, these works do not study the capacity of their models to reproduce the energy cascade of turbulence~\cite{Kolmogorov1991} or the intermittency phenomenon~\cite{Kolmogorov1962,Obukhov1962}.

-In this article we propose a multiscale and multicriteria GAN to generate a 1-dimensional stochastic field with turbulent statistics.
-This model grounds on the Kolmogorov and Obukhov theories of turbulence~\cite{Kolmogorov1991,Kolmogorov1962,Obukhov1962} and so, contrary to most of the state of the art, it includes second-order and higher-order statistics in both training and evaluation.
+In this article, we propose a multiscale and multicriteria GAN to generate a 1-dimensional stochastic field with turbulent statistics.
+This model grounds on the Kolmogorov and Obukhov theories of turbulence~\cite{Kolmogorov1991,Kolmogorov1962,Obukhov1962}, and so, contrary to most of the state of the art, it includes second-order and higher-order statistics in both training and evaluation.
 Consequently, the proposed model is based on the physics of turbulence, and the generated stochastic field correctly reproduces the energy distribution, energy cascade and intermittency of turbulent velocity flows.
+From the best of our knowledge, this work, together with~\cite{GraneroBelinchon2024}, are the first Neural Network generative models directly grounding on the Kolmogorov-Obukhov theories.
+Moreover, the GAN approach used in this work allows to include generative criteria based on the full probability density function (PDF) of turbulent velocity and so to overcome some limitations of~\cite{GraneroBelinchon2024}.